Zapier vs Make (Integromat)

 |---|---|---|

-| Best for | Quick, simple automations across many apps | Complex, multi-step automations |
+| Best for | Quick, simple automations across many apps | Complex, high-volume automations on a budget |

 | Free tier | Yes | Yes |